AboorvaDevarajan/ghprb-plugin-custom/README.md

 # GitHub Pull Request Builder Plugin

+This is a custom version of Ghprb plugin that works on the latest jenkins without draining the requests to github when polling jobs are used.
+(clone of v1.36.2 with the object serialization fix cherry-picked)

+To build the plugin,

+Login as sudo user,

+1. Install maven

+2. mvn hpi:run

+   You can run (and debug) a plugin at development time in your local machine.
+From a shell command, execute.
+   The Maven Jenkins plugin will start a local Jenkins sandbox to emulate the CI server environment.

+3. mvn package
+   When you are happy with your implementation and have a stable version, you can package the plugin running the above command.
+   It will create the .hpi installer in the target directory of the project.
+It is ready to be deployed on any Jenkins server the usual way.

 This Jenkins plugin builds pull requests from GitHub and will report the results directly to the pull request via the [GitHub Commit Status API](http://developer.github.com/v3/repos/statuses/)